nodejs/node/GOVERNANCE.md

 [the project README](./README.md#current-project-team-members).

 The [TSC Charter][] governs the operations of the TSC.
-All changes to the Charter need approval by the OpenJS Foundation Board of Directors.
+All changes to the Charter need approval by the OpenJS Foundation Cross-Project Council (CPC).

 ### TSC meetings